100-Billion-Atom Molecular Dynamics Simulation of Acoustic Cavitation in a Simple Liquid: Results

-Figure~\ref{fig:5} shows the time evolution of the total volume of gas region and the volume of the largest gas cluster.
+Figure~\ref{fig:5} shows the time evolution of the total volume of vapor region and the volume of the largest vapor cluster.
 The total volume rapidly increases at $t\simeq 4t_{\rm p}$, then gradually increases with oscillatory behavior.
 The total volume eventually saturates to a constant value within the range over the simulation time.
-As for the volume of the largest gas cluster, it rapidly increases at $t\simeq 7t_{\rm p}$, then oscillates with a large amplitude of several orders of magnitude.
+As for the volume of the largest vapor cluster, it rapidly increases at $t\simeq 7t_{\rm p}$, then oscillates with a large amplitude of several orders of magnitude.
 The largest cluster repeatedly undergoes fragmentation and recombination with a period corresponding to the driving period of the horn.

 In order to investigate how the largest bubble cluster splits and regenerates, the time evolution of the histogram of bubble-cluster sizes was calculated.
 Figure~\ref{fig:6} shows the histogram of bubble-cluster sizes at $t=9t_{\rm p}$, $t=9.2t_{\rm p}$, $t=9.4t_{\rm p}$, and $t=9.6t_{\rm p}$.
 At $t=9t_{\rm p}$, the largest cluster, whose volume is about $34~000$, is present, together with a few small clusters with volumes less than $100$ (Fig.~\ref{fig:6}(a)).
 At this moment, the horn returns to its initial position and subsequently compresses and decompresses the liquid.
-When the horn compresses the liquid, the largest cluster disappears and several small gas clusters with volumes of $100$ or less emerge (Fig.~\ref{fig:6}(b)).
-When the horn decompresses the liquid, these gas clusters nucleate and grow due to the depressurization (Fig.~\ref{fig:6}(c)).
-These clusters eventually grow and merge to form a single large gas cluster at $t=9.6t_{\rm p}$ (Fig.~\ref{fig:6}(d)).
-The largest gas cluster then continues to grow and eventually returns to a state similar to Fig.~\ref{fig:6}(a), after which it splits again into the small gas clusters.
+When the horn compresses the liquid, the largest cluster disappears and several small vapor clusters with volumes of $100$ or less emerge (Fig.~\ref{fig:6}(b)).
+When the horn decompresses the liquid, these vapor clusters nucleate and grow due to the depressurization (Fig.~\ref{fig:6}(c)).
+These clusters eventually grow and merge to form a single large vapor cluster at $t=9.6t_{\rm p}$ (Fig.~\ref{fig:6}(d)).
+The largest vapor cluster then continues to grow and eventually returns to a state similar to Fig.~\ref{fig:6}(a), after which it splits again into the small vapor clusters.
 This cycle repeats with a period corresponds to the driving period of the horn.

 Pressure and temperature within bubbles showed oscillatory behavior synchronized with horn vibration, with sharp increases during cluster fragmentation.
 Figures~\ref{fig:7} and \ref{fig:8} show the time evolution of the pressure and temperature, respectively.
 Both quantities exhibit the sharp peaks at the moments when the largest cluster undergoes fragmentation.
 In addition, their amplitudes exhibit oscillatory behavior with a period longer than the driving period of the horn, implying the appearance of subharmonics.
 This provides a possible mechanism for the experimentally observed subharmonic generation.